Author Site Reviewresults

 • Complete documentation, including ePCR and Incident Reports.

-• Remain on scene until Police Service/Coroner arrival, or where there is a responsible person on scene, or where directed otherwise by CACC.
+• Remain on scene until Police Services/Coroner arrival, or where there is a responsible person on scene, or where directed otherwise by CACC.

 Legally or Obviously Dead persons shall not be transported by ambulance except from a public place, or where no body removal service is available.
 Deceased persons may not be transported at the same time as a living patient, except where death is pronounced while enroute to a hospital.
 Paramedics shall adhere to the Deceased Patients Standard as set out in the BLS PCS.